How to Meal Plan on a Budget + Dinner Recipes Under $3

 When it comes to healthy eating, there is no one size fits all approach.
 This will look different for many people – dependent on our culture, taste, health needs and economic circumstances.
 Generally speaking, we should strive for variety in our diets.
 This means adding a range of colourful foods to your plate daily.
 Colourful fruits and vegetables can provide us with a range of vitamins and nutrients – no one colour is superior, which is why variety is key.
 Opt for whole grains, leafy greens and cruciferous vegetables, plant-based proteins, and berries more often.
 When including meat or poultry, choose leaner cuts, and use it to complement your meal rather than making it the main part of your meal.
 It’s also a good idea to incorporate omega 3 rich foods a couple of times a week.
 Canned salmon, tuna, and sardines are great low-budget ways to achieve this!
 We’ve compiled these recommendations to guide you, but remember that there’s no such thing as a perfect way of eating.
 Experiment with different foods to expand your palate and give yourself permission to eat your favourite foods.
 After all, food plays a huge role in our identities and social life, and in order to eat intuitively, it’s important to embrace our cravings and love for food – without guilt or shame.

 If you enjoyed this article, would love to hear from you!
-Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, Facebook and Twitter!
+Leave a comment, rate a recipe, or share a photo and hashtag with #desiliciousrd on Instagram.
 Can’t wait to see your photos.

 Hungry for more?